HyunP-dev/HyunP-dev/README.md

-Nice to meet you, I'm Park Hyun, majoring in big data at Hallym University.
+Nice to meet you, I'm Park Hyun, majored in big data at Hallym University.
 My main interest is math, and I like to experience various programming languages, and I have recently come across category theory, so I am studying it from time to time.

 ### School Projects
 - A study on the disgusting pattern in the comments of internet articles